danielmuthama/The-Power-of-Javascript/README.md

+### I have nothing to say
-# I just love this language, so amazing
+I just love this language, so amazing